-On July 22, 1885, Thomas James Pentland and Annie Isobel McVety were married at the made a deal with Isaac and Fred Lewis.
+On July 22, 1885, Thomas James Pentland and Annie Isobel McVety were married at the home of the bride's parents at High Bluff and lived northwest of Douglas until 1890, when he made a deal with Isaac and Fred Lewis.
 Thomas took their homesteads on Section 14-12-18 and they took over the store, which they moved to Oakenside.
 T.J.
 Pentland continued to farm there until his death in June of 1919.
 T.J.
 Pentland was elected to the Council of the RM of Elton for Ward 1 in the fall of 1884 and served three years as councilor and fourteen years as Reeve.